FinnArundel/boscode-doc/doc/IST/learning_activities.md

 1 List the common types of data sources mentioned in the text.
 What type of data is collected and what sort of input device is used for each?
 2 Why is it important to document data sources?
 3 What is the advantage of using automated data collection devices?
 Automated collection saves time and errors.
 4 What is the difference between validation and verification?
 Give some examples.
-Validation is whether data falls within a certain range or data type; for example, the date on a train ticket.
 5 What is redundant data?
 How is it eliminated?
 6 What is meant by a `key field`?
 What are they used for?
 7 What are some of the most common methods of storing database files?